EmilDohne/PhotoshopAPI/README.md

 $ py -m pip install PhotoshopAPI
 ```

-alternatively the wheels can be downloaded from the Releases page
+alternatively the wheels can be downloaded from the Releases page.
+For examples on how to use the python bindings please refer to the Python Bindings section on [Readthedocs](https://photoshopapi.readthedocs.io/en/latest/index.html) or check out the PhotoshopExamples/ directory on
+the github page which includes fully fledged python examples.

 Quickstart